ewautr/group_5/README.md

 ## Customer's View

 If a user does not belong to a staff, they are directed to a customer's dashboard.
 From there, it is possible to view all accounts that belong to the logged in customer and their activity, manage loans, make transfers to local for foregn banks.

+## External ransfers

+In order to test a functionality of sending transfers to another banks, make sure to simulate anothe bank's instance by running a copy of the project on a `0.0.0.0:8003` server